 Ignoring the problem or agreeing to a personal guarantee will place your personal assets, including the family home and anything else of value, within the reach of the ATO should your business fail.

 If you have received a demand from the ATO, or fear one may be on the way, you should call The Insolvency Experts free advice line that is open 24 hours per day.
-The line offers free insolvency and businesses liquidation advice to all business owners.
+The line offers free insolvency and business liquidation advice to all business owners.
 All calls are answered by a senior partner with confidentiality assured.

 Post a Comment